chatwoot/docs/docs/product/others/dashboard-apps.md

 2. Click on "Add new dashboard app"
 3. Add your app name and the URL of your app.

-###.
-Receiving data from Chatwoot into your app.
+### Receiving data from Chatwoot into your app.

 Chatwoot will send you the context of the conversation and the contact as a window event.
-You can listen to it in your app like below
+You can listen to it in your app as described below.

 ```js
 window.addEventListener('message', function(event) {